title

 3500 Sumerians have migrated to Mesopotamia and have taken over villages and the agriculture of others.
 Food surpluses are allowing a diversity of occupations to develop: soldier, farmer, craftsperson, merchant.
 Individual possession of land has been replacing communal possession.

-3500 Desert is forming in North Africa.
-People have fled from drought to the Nile River, where they trap water for irrigation and begin an intense agriculture in what is otherwise desert.
+3500 What is today known as the Sahara Desert begins forming in North Africa.
+People flee from drought to the Nile River, where they trap water for irrigation and begin an intense agriculture in what is otherwise desert.

 3500 Settlements exist in what today is northern Israel.